hexclock/HexClock/README.md

 The repo contains a history of previous attempts to document our progression.

 Rules are that we have to keep it just as the original is, minus the weird centreing.

+Update: Recently it seems that the clock breaks in Chrome, need to look into why this is.